-Scene 1: I’m working on my lectures for the Suicide Course.
-I’m reviewing responses from a survey that I took at last year’s MasterPsych Conference.
-I asked participants to rate their level of work-related stress.
-Results are below.
+Scene 1: I’m working on a lecture presentation and reviewing responses from a survey that was taken at one of our conferences where I asked participants to rate their level of work-related stress.

 Scene 2: I take a break from my lecture writing and review recent emails I’ve received.
-I come upon one from a reader that says, “Jack, thanks for offering this free suicide course.
-I’m always impressed how you make things happen… It seems like you just go and do the things you want to do.”
+I come upon one from a reader who says, “Jack, thanks for offering this free suicide management course.
+I’m always impressed by how you make things happen… It seems like you just go and do the things you want to do.”

 The juxtaposition of these two scenes, occurring minutes apart, struck me.
 I’m certainly glad to know that someone I know thinks well of me.
-It’s certainly better to be well-thought of rather than thought poorly of.
+It’s certainly better to be thought well of rather than poorly.

 But I wouldn’t be writing about this if there wasn’t more to it than that.
-What struck me was this doctor’s being impressed with my “doing what I want” contrasted to the large proportion of stressed psychiatrists, so many of whom feel beset by uncertainty and function with a sense of lack of control.
-Notice that one in five endorsed being so stressed that they’re ready to quit their job, and 84% of respondents experiencing at least moderate stress.
+What struck me was this reader who sent me the email was impressed with my “doing what I want” and this contrasted to the large proportion of stressed clinicians, so many of whom feel beset by uncertainty and function at work with a sense of lack of control.
+In the survey results regarding job stress, one in five admitted being so stressed that they’re ready to quit their job as physicians, with 84% of respondents experiencing at least moderate work-related stress.

-So, I thought, perhaps if I share my belief system or mindset, I can help at least a few of the psychiatrists who feel so stressed – and stuck – into beginning to make some positive changes in their lives.
+So, I thought, perhaps if I share my belief system or mindset, I can help at least a few of clinicians who feel very stressed – and stuck – into beginning to undertake positive changes in their lives.
 Here are some of my thoughts.

 Change Is a Habit … And a Skill

-• As you initiate and implement changes in your life you develop skills.
+- As you initiate and implement changes in your life you develop skills.
 Quite simply, you get better at it.
-You begin to notice the pitfalls – that you avoid in the future – and the effective interventions – which you further refine and make greater use of.
+You begin to notice the pitfalls – that you avoid in the future – and the effective interventions – that you further refine and make greater use of.

-I myself was quite change-averse for most of my life.
-For example, when at age 40 I started my psychiatry oral board review course, I lost 15 lbs in the two and a half months preceding it.
-I was so anxious I couldn’t eat.
+I was quite change-averse for most of my life.
+For example, when at age 40 I started my company’s first review course, I lost 15 lbs. in the two and a half months preceding it because I was so anxious, I couldn’t eat.
 I would wake up every morning as dawn was breaking with a distinct thought in my head, “Who the hell do you think you are holding this course?!”
-I was particularly agitated by the thought that the psychiatrists who signed up had to actually get on airplanes to come to the course.
-That I had my fellow psychiatrists take such a big and definitive step to attend felt like the height of hubris.
+I was particularly agitated by the thought that the physicians who signed up had to actually get on airplanes to come to the course.
+That I had my fellow clinicians take such a big and definitive step to attend a course I was holding felt like the height of hubris.
 The only reason I went ahead with that first course is because I thought it would be more damaging to the chances of those first 12 participants to pass their board exam if I canceled than if I proceeded.

-After that first course, I went on to hold about 100 more of those oral board courses from 2002 until now.
-(Our very last one for Child and Adolescent Psychiatrists is taking place in the fall.
-I expect about 5 participants, the same as attended the last oral board course for the adult boards last year.)
-With each course I became slightly less anxious but by no means NOT anxious.
-Many times the evening before a course, I had to go jogging – and I don’t like jogging at all – to help dissipate my anxiety.
+After that first course, I went on to hold more many live courses from 2002 until now.
+With each course I have become slightly less anxious but by no means NOT anxious.
+Many times the evening before a course, I have to go jogging – and I don’t like jogging at all – to help dissipate my anxiety.

 And so it goes.